What is Waldorf education?

 Are there any fees?

 Yes.
-There is an annual fee for school supplies, which is currently $250 for each K-8 student and $100 for each homeschool enrichment student.
 The school does not ask parents to purchase any supplies before the school year starts.
+Instead, there is an annual fee for school supplies, which is currently $250 for each K-8 student and $100 for each homeschool enrichment student.
+Those who qualify for free or reduced-priced services, this fee may be waived.

 What does lunch look like?

-New for the 2021-2022 school year we have a school lunch program, serving hot lunches Monday-Thursday and sack lunches to be taken home on Friday.
-Parents will need to register online and place orders in advance.
+Our school lunch program offers hot lunches Monday-Thursday and sack lunches to be taken home on Friday.
+Orders need to be placed in advance.
 Meals will not be available for purchase day-of.
-The School Food page of our website will be live shortly.
+Visit the School Food page of our website to learn more.

 Does the school provide transportation to and from school?